 - Enhanced body awareness and coordination via improved nervous system sensitivity.

 - More strength, since their muscle can contract at a higher capacity.

 - Increased power, as stronger muscles are able to move in greater harmony during the golf swing.

 - Enhanced health of the body’s connective tissue, or fascia.
 This is really important because the connective tissue provides flexibility, structure, balance, and communication throughout the entire body!

 Take Action Now:

-- Find out which of your students play golf, and
+- Send out a survey to your community and find out which of your students play golf.

 - Set up a workshop or private session with your golfers to help improve their health and game performance.